 Blood Pressure Self-Monitoring Program

-The Blood Pressure Self-Monitoring Program (BPSMP helps adults with hypertension lower and manage their blood pressure.
+The YMCA’s Blood Pressure Self-Monitoring Program (BPSMP) helps adults with hypertension lower and manage their blood pressure.
 The four-month program focuses on regulated home self-monitoring of one’s blood pressure using proper measuring techniques, individualized support and nutrition education for better blood pressure management.
+Learn the latest program stats with this downloadable fact sheet!

 Chronic Disease Self-Management Program (CDSMP)